Artsplendr/Geospatial-Data-Classification/README.md

 Accuracy and loss curves were plotted for training and validation phases.

 ## Ensemble Prediction:
-Predictions from all three models were averaged to produce the final prediction.
+Predictions from all four models were averaged to produce the final prediction.
 This approach leverages the strengths of each individual model, leading to better generalization.

 ## Final Accuracy: